The new learners’ world is approaching

 There is a tremendous urgency in education today to prepare students with the skills and knowledge they need to go to college, get a good job, be productive members of society, and ultimately compete in today’s global economy.
-In the next 5 years, education delivery systems will change more than they have in the last 30.
+In the next five years, education delivery systems will change more than they have in the last 30.
 How are you preparing for this shift?

 There are several trends that are shaping the new learning environment: